Breastfeeding An Older Child: 12 Things You Should Know!

 People who say there’s no benefit to breastfeeding beyond six months / a year / 18 months/ two years / delete as appropriate are missing the point as it’s never about pure nutrition.
 Breastfeeding at this age is about connecting and comforting, calming upset, reconnecting, stopping all crying, getting five minutes of peace, soothing them back to sleep…

-When you’re breastfeeding an older child, people always ask when you’ll stop:
+When you’re breastfeeding an older child, it is likely that you will get a lot of comments and judgements from other people.
+Also mainly, you’ll get people always asking when you’ll stop:

 And honestly?
 I have no idea!
 I don’t know when I want to stop.
 I have no reason to stop.
 F doesn’t want to stop.
 I don’t know if she’ll ever want to stop.
 It’s going to happen at some point.
 I’m never hanging up my nursing bras though.